DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

-# Bug Ticket Template

-## Usage Instructions for Claude
+# Usage Instructions for Claude

 When provided with a brief bug description, expand it using this template by: